TickMogne/IBMiTools/README.md

 3. Compile the Tool0005 program.
 4. Add exit program (QIBM_QDB_OPEN).

+### Tool0006

+**Generate a list of diabled NetServer users.**

+Case: You would like get a list about the disabled NetServer users (without Navigator for i).

+Sources:
+- Tool0006.rpgle

+### Tool0007

+**Enable disabled NetServer user.**

+Case: You would like to enable a disabled NetServer user (without Navigator for i).

+Sources:
+- Tool0007.cmd
+- Tool0007.rpgle

 ## Coming soon...

 - Generate a list of physical file members containing a text
-- Generate a list of diabled NetServer users
-- Enable NetServer user